You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 Mirelman A , Siderowf A , Chahine L ((2022) ) Outcome assessment in Parkinson disease prevention trials: Utility of clinical and digital measures.
 Neurology 99: , 52–60.

-Schwarzschild M ((2024) ) Trial design for early Parkinson’s disease., in press.
-J Parkinsons Dis.
+Schwarzschild M ((2024) ) Trial design for early Parkinson’s disease.
+J Parkinsons Dis, in press.

 Janssen Daalen JM , Schootemeijer S , Richard E , Darweesh SKL , Bloem BR ((2022) ) Lifestyle Interventions for the Prevention of Parkinson Disease: A Recipe for Action.
 Neurology 99: , 42–51.